 and to strengthen that centre of the personality which psychology calls the ego, the "I".
 Free will may not include the possibility of becoming somebody else.
 But it might include the ability to stand firmly at the centre of your horoscope and feel

-intelligently through the ocean's changing currents.
+navigate the boat intelligently through the ocean's changing currents.

 The importance of learning through relationships